Kimi (AI): Pricing

 The Kimi apps are free to use with general rate limits.
-However, there are three subscription plans known as "Moderato", "Allegretto", and "Vivace".
+However, there are four subscription plans known as "Moderato", "Allegro", "Allegretto", and "Vivace" (all named after tempo markings).
 The plans offer higher usage of the K2 model, access to K2 Turbo, a version of the model that runs on faster hardware, extended access to Kimi Researcher and OK Computer, and faster Kimi slides generation.